Katrina Lewis

 katrina@k-state.edu | Curriculum Vitae

-In 2014, Lewis was awarded tenure and promotion to Associate Professor in the Department of Interior Architecture and Industrial Design.
-She currently serves as the Director of Environmental Design Studies Program and the Director of International Programs for the College of Architecture, Planning and Design.
-Lewis was named the 2020 Commerce Bank and W.T.
-Kemper Foundation Undergraduate Outstanding Teaching Award recipient, which is Kansas State University’ most prestigious undergraduate teaching award.
+In 2014, Lewis was promoted to Associate Professor and awarded tenure.
+She currently serves as Director of the Environmental Design Studies Program and Director of International Programs in the College of Architecture, Planning & Design.
+In recognition of her exceptional teaching and mentorship, she received Kansas State University’s highest undergraduate teaching honor—the 2020 Commerce Bank and W.T.
+Kemper Foundation Undergraduate Outstanding Teaching Award.